tsinghua-fib-lab/PIDLD/README.md

 - **Toy experiments**
   - Purpose: validate the roles of P/I/D terms on simple multimodal landscapes.
-  - Findings: both I and D terms accelerate convergence and reduce KL/divergence; in particular, D term improves stability, and I reduces steady-state bias.
+  - Findings: both I and D terms accelerate convergence and reduce KL/divergence; in particular, D term improves stability, and I term reduces steady-state bias.

 - **Image generation (CIFAR10, CelebA)**
   - Setup: apply PIDLD as a plug‑in to pretrained score-based models (NCSNv2) and energy models (IGEBM), vary NFE and tune PID gains (with decaying k_i); compute FID on 10k samples.